awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-ssm.md

 # AWS Systems Manager and AWS Organizations<a name="services-that-can-integrate-ssm"></a>

 AWS Systems Manager is a collection of capabilities that enable visibility and control of your AWS resources\.
-Two of the features that are part of Systems Manager can work with Organizations to work across all of the AWS accounts in your organization\.
+The following Systems Manager capabilities work with Organizations across all of the AWS accounts in your organization:
 + Systems Manager Explorer, is a customizable operations dashboard that reports information about your AWS resources\.
 You can synchronize operations data across all AWS accounts in your organization by using Organizations and Systems Manager Explorer\.
 For more information, see [Systems Manager Explorer](https://docs.aws.amazon.com/systems-manager/latest/userguide/Explorer.html) in the *AWS Systems Manager User Guide*\.
 + Systems Manager Change Manager is an enterprise change management framework for requesting, approving, implementing, and reporting on operational changes to your application configuration and infrastructure\.
 For more information, see [AWS Systems Manager Change Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/change-manager.html) in the *AWS Systems Manager User Guide*\.
++ Systems Manager OpsCenter provides a central location where operations engineers and IT professionals can view, investigate, and resolve operational work items \(OpsItems\) related to AWS resources\.
+When you use OpsCenter with Organizations it supports working with OpsItems from a management account \(either an Organizations management account or a Systems Manager delegated administrator account\) and one other account during a single session\.
+Once configured, users can perform the following types of actions:
+  + Create, view, and update OpsItems in another account\.
+  + View detailed information about AWS resources that are specified in OpsItems in another account\.
+  + Start Systems Manager Automation runbooks to remediate issues with AWS resources in another account\.

+  For more information, see [AWS Systems Manager OpsCenter](https://docs.aws.amazon.com/systems-manager/latest/userguide/OpsCenter-getting-started-multiple-accounts.html) in the *AWS Systems Manager User Guide*\.

 Use the following information to help you integrate AWS Systems Manager with AWS Organizations\.